-You may also be required to pay a personal service charge which you will still need to pay for out of your personal allowance.
-This charge is for things like the electricity, water and cleaning services you use where you live.
+You will still need to pay for your personal service charge out of your personal spending money as this is not covered by Housing Benefit.
+This charge is for things like the electricity, water and cleaning services in your accommodation.